Overview Map of the course.

 All Checkpoints will have water, Tailwind sports drink, Coke, jelly beans, jelly snakes, bananas, vegetable soup, tea, coffee and hot water available and be manned by Volunteers.
 Other food may also be available but is not guaranteed.
-Runners can also receive supplies from their Support Crews (except for the Broken Bay Sports & Recreation Centre) and access their Drop Bags in the Checkpoint area.
+Runners can also receive supplies from their Support Crews (except for the Broken Bay Sport & Recreation Centre) and access their Drop Bags in the Checkpoint area.

 RESERVOIR ROAD TURN

 The Reservoir Road Turn is not a Checkpoint, but will have EMERGENCY water available for Runners.
-Each time Runners (or their Pacers) obtain water from this supply they will have a penalty 30 minutes added to their final times.
+Each time Runners (or their Pacers) obtain water from this supply they will have a penalty of 30 minutes added to their final times.

 100M Race Weekend

 |04:30-05:30||Check-In for 100 Mile, 100 Kilometre and 50 Mile Runners at Eve Williams Memorial Oval, Patonga, NSW.|